 Live music in bars and restaurants

 Just like Beco da Lua, most bars and restaurants in Caraíva offer live music, mainly during the high season, to raise even more the energy of the village.
-When you go out to dinner, make sure it will be a night like no other.
+When you go out for dinner, make sure it will be a night like no other.

-LMTM Tip: When going out at night make sure your phone is completely charged because you’ll need to use the flashlight to be able to walk in the streets of Caraíva, which are very dark since there is no public lighting.
+LMTM Tip: When going out at night, make sure your phone is completely charged because you’ll need to use the flashlight to be able to walk in the streets of Caraíva, which are very dark since there is no public lighting.

 What to take to Caraíva